earthly/earthly/docs/remote-caching.md

 ```

 {% hint style='info' %}
-The `--ci` flag will enable, among other things, both `--use-inline-cache` and `--save-inline-cache` flags.
 The `--use-inline-cache` flag is required to enable importing existing caches, and the `--save-inline-cache` flag is required to enable exporting images to the remote cache.

 Since `VERSION 0.6` the inline cache is only exported to images [that are connected to the initial target through a chain of BUILD commands](https://docs.earthly.dev/docs/earthfile#build).
 {% endhint %}